About HashCash

 In a HashCash system, a vault provides secure storage for some store of value (Bitcoin, precious metals, or anything else) and issues signed digital coins corresponding to the stored value.

-These coins are similar to the gold and silver certificates that were the original paper cash.
-They represent a claim on the item of value deposited with the vault, and may be presented back to the vault and exchanged on demand for the underlying value, or for newly minted coins.
+These coins are similar to the gold and silver certificates that were used in the USA from 1865 till 1933.
+They are a form of representative money — they represent a claim on the item of value deposited with the vault, and may be presented back to the vault and exchanged for the item of value they represent, or for newly minted coins.

 The vault that issues HashCash coins cannot track them, or connect coins that it issued to coins that it receives back for exchange.
 This high level of privacy is achievable thanks to the mathematics of blind signatures.